-Whilst compliance is one of the fastest-growing areas of employment in the financial services industry, it remains as of today a challenging sector to break into.
+Whilst compliance recruitment is one of the fastest-growing areas in the financial services industry, it remains as of today a challenging sector to break into.
 Requiring a specific skillset and academic background - in practice, compliance officers traditionally come from legal or finance backgrounds with associated degrees - it is becoming increasingly competitive to get into the sector as it is perceived more and more as an attractive career.

 Ever thought about starting a career in compliance?
-We sat down with Emma Karslake, Head of Research at Rutherford, to discuss the top things you should know about the industry.
+We sat down with Emma Karslake, Head of Research at Rutherford, to discuss the top things you should know about the compliance recruitment industry.
 If you have ever considered applying for a compliance role to kickstart your career, find out below the top 5 thing to know about the compliance sector.

 1. The Key Personality Traits to Have in a Compliance Role